mbullington/d3foxed/README.md

     * simple super sampling
     * fast switching between different r_modes
     * simplifies messy fullscreen switch
-* i am pretty sure i forgot a lot of things, so you might discover more things that are pretty hacky or not working at all ;)
+* I am pretty sure I forgot a lot of things, so you might discover more things that are pretty hacky or not working at all ;)

 ## Building D3Foxed